 Brushing Your Cat’s Coat

 Regular brushing is essential for cats, regardless of their coat length.
 It helps to remove loose hair, prevent matting, and reduce hairballs.
 Use a brush suitable for your cat’s coat type, such as a slicker brush for long-haired cats or a rubber grooming mitt for short-haired cats.
-Brush gently in the direction of hair growth, paying extra attention to areas prone to matting, such as behind the ears and under the armpits.

 Bathing Your Cat